Top 20 Must-Visit Luzon Philippines Tourist Spots: Manila City, Palawan Island, Baguio Highlands

 Photo by Department of Tourism

-Head up north to the highlands of Luzon for an adventure at one of Sagada's best natural attractions, the Sumaguing Cave.
-Known to be the deepest cave in the Philippines and one of the best caves in the Philippines with the nickname "The Big Cave," it holds within its caverns wondrous rock formations created over thousands of years.
+Head up north to the highlands of Luzon for an adventure at one of Sagada's best natural attractions, Sumaguing Cave.
+Known to be one of the deepest caves in the Philippines with the nickname "The Big Cave," it holds within its caverns wondrous rock formations created over thousands of years.

 Revel in the beauty of the underground in this breathtaking activity.
 While the local guides would allow newbies to take part, it's not for the faint of heart.
 You will be crawling through tight crevices, getting drenched in ice-cold cave water, and scrambling in the dark.

-Spelunking inside Sumaguing Cave can take about 3-4 hours, depending on your pace.
+Spelunking inside Sumaguing Cave can take about 3 to 4 hours, depending on your pace.
 If you're wondering how to go to Sagada, you will have to take an 11-hour bus ride to Sagada from Manila and another 30-minute tricycle ride to the cave, so be sure to properly plan your trip.

 15. Masungi Georeserve